rorylshanks/veriflow/README.md

 ### Important Note for Path Matching

 When configuring Advanced Route Matching in Veriflow, especially when using path matching, it's crucial to include a match for the `/.veriflow/*` path.
 This step ensures that callback functions and other internal Veriflow mechanisms operate correctly.

-Here's how to modify the example configuration to incorporate this requirement:

 Advanced Route Matching in Veriflow significantly enhances routing capabilities, offering a sophisticated approach to managing access and directing traffic in complex network environments.